paulocaldas/Treadmilling-Speed-Analysis/tracking/README.md

-# Tracking Fluorescent speckles with TrackMate
+# Tracking Fluorescent Speckles with TrackMate

 **How to use this ImageJ macro**: